whoamilittl3fish/portfolio/README.md

 #### Some information
 This portfolio runs on Nginx (port 80 inside the container) and exposes port 8080 to your local machine.
+Update: Right now it run by vite and expose port 8080 on local machine.

 ## How to running this